Tidbits About the Algarve

 Loulé Rocksalt Mine

-And last, but certainly not least, this incredible hidden gem lies within the city of Loulé, at a dead-end you wouldn’t think to look twice at.
-That’s because all you can see is a strange white triangular structure – you’d never imagine that below it lies a rocksalt mine that’s been there over 230 million years!
+An incredible hidden gem lies within the city of Loulé, at a dead-end you wouldn’t think to look twice at.
+All you can see from above ground is a strange white triangular structure, and you’d never imagine that below it lies a rocksalt mine that’s been there over 230 million years!

-Of all the things in Loulé, this was certainly not one Luci (or Nelson) expected to find, and they have revelled in stories about how a company from the US once wanted to turn the mine into storage, having gained interest from companies in the Middle East and Moscow for the purpose.
-It seems the company already stores classic Warner bros films in another rocksalt mine at its headquarters, in Kansas (and it seems the lack of humidity, earthquake-proof, restricted nature of these mines makes them perfect for use as storage facilities!)
-The deal, however, never went through, and now the mines have become a tourist attraction for the city, providing visitors with the chance to delve into the depths of the earth.
+Of all the things in Loulé, this was certainly not one Luci (or Nelson) expected to find, and they have revelled in stories about how a company from the US once wanted to turn the mine into storage, because, as it seems, the lack of humidity, earthquake-proof, restricted nature of these mines makes them perfect for use as storage facilities, just like those used by the company to store classic Warner bros films in Kansas.
+The deal, however, never went through, and now the mines have become a tourist attraction for the city, providing visitors with the chance to go down into the depths of the earth.

-For a complete description of a trip down to the mine, read Sara Alves’ account in the Portugal Resident’s article here.
+For a complete description of a trip down to the mine, read Sara Alves’ account here.

-It’s safe to say that there’s a huge amount more to be discovered in Loulé and the Algarve in general, for those who are looking, and we’ll certainly continue to do so!
+It’s safe to say that there’s a huge amount more to be discovered in Loulé and the wider Algarve, and we can't wait to get exploring!

 Some of our other favourite places in Loulé include: